Miffyli/mastering-chutes-and-ladders/README.md

 # Mastering "Chutes and Ladders"
-This repository contains partion of the code for experiments in the paper "Back to Square One: Superhuman Performance in Chutes and Ladders Through Deep Neural Networks and Tree Search".
+This repository contains partion of the code for experiments in the paper "Back to Square One: Superhuman Performance in Chutes and Ladders Through Deep Neural Networks and Tree Search" (available [here](http://sigbovik.org/2021/proceedings.pdf#page=8)).

 Unfortunately, rest of our experiment code is deeply connected to private codebases and our bosses were not happy to share it, so we only include the open source parts of it.